vinaypradeep84/Camel-Boot/README.md

 # camel-assignment

-This project demonstrates Camel POST request using Spring Boot
+This project demonstrates Apache Camel and Spring Boot integration.
+It exposes POST and GET restful endpoints.
+Persists POST requests to in-memory database